jiangchenchen000/Airbnb-Pricing-and-Crime-in-Seattle/project-demo/final_report.md

 **Gradient boosted regression trees**: an ensemble learning method that builds a predictive model in a step-by-step manner.
 Different from the random-forest method, this model belongs to a stacking ensemble model.
 Therefore, we will use this model to make comparisons between different ensemble methods.

 In evaluating our models, we analyzed the prediction error curve and residual error among the three models.

+* As for linear regression model, the fitting level seemed not as well as the other two models in the training set but it performed well in testing set.
+However, the linear regression model seemed a llittle bit more "conservative " than the other two, since the range of the predicted price was more narrow as shown in the prediction error curve.
+* Intuitively, random-forest model showed best fit in the training set, however, its performance in testing set was compromised, comparing to the other two models.
+In this way, we think that over-fitting problem might occured when training with random-forest regression model.
+* Gradient boosted model performed very similar in predicting in both training and testing sets.
+It's not as "conservative" as the linear regression model in predicting the rentals with potentially higher prices.
+And its performance seemed to be more consistent between training and testing sets than the random-forest model.

+> Prediction error curve and residual error analysis

+Also, mean squared error (MSE), mean absolute error (MAE) and R-squared score were used to further evaluate these regression models.
+It turned out that gradient boosted regression model had the min MAE and MSE values, as well as the highest R-square value which is closest to 1, comparing to other two models.

+> MSE, MAE and R-squared score among three regression models

-As a result, random-forest model was chosen for the real prediction work due to it's performance.
+As a result, gradient boosted regression model was chosen for the real prediction work due to it's best performance among the three models.

-* Figure: comparision among models (RSE, R-square)